Patterns for multi-account, hub-and-spoke Amazon SageMaker model registry

 The following diagram illustrates two possible patterns: a push-based approach and a pull-based approach.

-In the push-based approach, a user or role from a spoke account assumes a role in the central account.
-They then register the model packages or versions directly into the central registry.
+In the push-based approach, a user or role from a spoke account registers the model packages or versions directly into the central registry.
 This is the simplest approach, both to set up and operate.
-However, you must give the spoke accounts write access (through the assumed role) to the central hub, which in some setups may not be possible or desirable.
+However, you must give the spoke accounts write access to the central hub, which in some setups may not be possible or desirable.

 In the pull-based approach, the spoke account registers model package groups or versions in the local SageMaker Model Registry.
 Amazon EventBridge notifies the hub account of the modification, which triggers a process that pulls the modification and replicates it to the hub’s registry.
 In this setup, spoke accounts don’t have any access to the central registry.
 Instead, the central account has read access to the spoke registries.